Associate Degree in Nursing (ADN)

-The Associate Degree in Nursing is designed as a quicker option for students seeking to enter the nursing profession than the traditional four year BSN program.
-The AND program is a two year full time study program which can also be completed in the three to three and a half years of part time study.
+The Associate Degree in Nursing is designed as a quicker option for students seeking to enter the nursing profession than the traditional 4-year BSN program.
+The AND program is a 2-year full-time study program which can also be completed in the three to three and a half years of part-time study.
 Students who have not completed the required preparatory courses will also take longer than the standard 2 years.
 This education can easily be transferred to a Baccalaureate program (usually called an RN to BSN program).

 The ADN curriculum comprises of basic nursing courses such as anatomy and microbiology but it is a primarily a technical degree that focuses on teaching students the practicalities of nursing.

 Associate degree programs focus on learning advanced technical skills and performing patient assessments.
-These programs also consist of classroom and clinical or hands on learning.
-Clinical experiences typically include areas such as mental health, med/surg, labor/delivery, emergency room, and home health nursing.
+These programs also consist of classroom and clinical or hands-on learning.
+Clinical experiences typically include areas such as mental health, med/surgical, labor/delivery, emergency room, and home health nursing.
 After you complete an associate degree program, you will be ready to provide bedside care, work with patients suffering from common and rare health problems and provide wellness education.

 General Admission Requirements